elasticio/elasticio.github.io/_components/sdl-translate.md

 ### Description
-SDL translate component for the elastic.io platform.
+SDL translate component for the {{site.data.tenant.name}} platform.

 ### Credentials
 In oprder to authenticate, you need to retrieve an `apiKey` from your `SDL languagecloud` account